10 years of rising numbers of wasted empty homes…

 Class F ‘Council tax exempt empty homes’ 124,064 – up from 72,200 in 2012 – an increase of 72%

-Census 2021 suggested higher overall vacancy (of 1.5m) in England [see link for ONS commentary]
+Census 2021 suggested higher overall vacancy (of 1.5m) in England [see this link for ONS commentary]

 -